pavoltravnik/maxims-of-law/maxims-of-law.md

 Regula pro lege, si deficit lex.
 In default of the law, the maxim rules.

-REgulariter non valet pactum dare mea non alienanda.
+Regulariter non valet pactum dare mea non alienanda.
 Regularly a contract not to alienate my property is not binding.
 Co.
 Litt.
 223.

 Rei turpis nullum mandatum est. A mandate of an illegal thing is void.
 Dig.
 17, 1, 6, 3.